jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

     - If set to `true`, the `allow_null` property will bypass other validations if the value assigned is `null`.
     - pfSense represents `null` values in the XML configuration as an omitted field.
 Use `allow_empty` to allow empty values and represent them as `<field></field>` in the XML configuration.

+### unique

+The `unique` property is used to define whether the field must have a unique value when creating or updating objects of the Model.
+If any other object of the Model already has the same value assigned to the field, the validation will fail.

 ### editable

 The `editable` property is used to define whether the field can be edited when updating objects of the Model.
 If `false`, the